cjdreiss/simplemde-markdown-editor/README.md

 ## How it works
 SimpleMDE began as an improvement of [lepture's Editor project](https://github.com/lepture/editor), but has now taken on an identity of its own.
 It is bundled with [CodeMirror](https://github.com/codemirror/codemirror) and depends on [Font Awesome](http://fontawesome.io).

+DesignLab SimpleMDE is a fork of the original which is no longer maintained.

 CodeMirror is the backbone of the project and parses much of the Markdown syntax as it's being written.
 This allows us to add styles to the Markdown that's being written.
 Additionally, a toolbar and status bar have been added to the top and bottom, respectively.
 Previews are rendered by [Showdown](https://github.com/showdownjs/showdown) using GFM.